miniconnect/holodb/README.md

 In most cases, `type` can be omitted.
 If the configuration loader cannot guess the type, the startup aborts with an error.
-However, the type can always be overridden (e. g. numbers can be generated using a regular expression).
+The type can always be explicitly specified;
+the required conversion is applied automatically
+(it is even possible to generate numbers based on, say, a regular expression, though this may cause problems when sorting).

 The meaning of `mode` values: